joesan/plant-simulator-deployment/README.md

 ```

 The result of the above command is a single yml file that contains all the necessary k8s resources in proper order for your Kubenetes cluster!

-TODO: How to compose and build the files?
-As we want this to get execuited by flux when it connects and pulls the latest image!

-Test Test